lareferencia/lareferencia-bot-blocker/README.md

 -   **Focus on Request Patterns:** Analyzes request rates (RPM) and volumes over time, rather than just matching specific log lines (like failed logins).
 -   **Subnet Aggregation:** Automatically groups related IPs by network to detect broader, potentially distributed activity from a single source network.
--   **Strategy-Based Scoring:** Offers flexible, configurable strategies to define what constitutes a "threat" based on combinations of metrics (volume, danger, coordination, peak activity).
+-   **Strategy-Based Scoring:** Offers flexible, configurable strategies to define what constitutes a "threat" based on combinations of metrics (volume, coordination, peak activity).
 -   **Retrospective Analysis:** Easily analyze historical logs for specific time windows (e.g., "last day," "last hour").
 -   **Pandas Efficiency:** Uses Pandas for potentially faster and more memory-efficient calculation of metrics on large datasets compared to iterative line-by-line processing for complex stats.

-This tool can complement Fail2Ban by focusing specifically on abusive web crawling/scraping patterns.
+This tool can complement Fail2Ban by focusing specifically on abusive web crawling/scraping patterns based on request metrics.

 ## How Analysis Works

 1.  **Log Parsing:** Reads the specified log file (forwards or backwards).
-Each line matching the common log format is parsed to extract IP, timestamp, and other details.
+Each line matching the common log format is parsed to extract IP and timestamp.
 2.  **Filtering:**
     *   Lines with malformed dates are skipped.
     *   IPs/subnets present in the whitelist file are ignored.